andreasabel/inCode/entry/holly-jolly-streaming-combinators.md

 one of my favorite series that helped me really get into the exciting world of Haskell and the all the doors that functional programming can open.

-In this post I hope to showcase a typical application of a technique I have apparently become somewhat known for and have written a lot about in the past: a "functor combinator style" where you identify the interface you want, associate it with a common Haskell typeclass, pick your primitives, and automatically get the ability to imbue your primitives with the structure you need.
+All of the posts this year have been great --- they range from insightful reflections on the nature of Haskell and programming in Haskell, or also on specific language features.
+This post is going to be one of the "project-based" ones, where we walk through and introduce a solidly *intermediate* Haskell technique as it applies to building a useful general toolset.
+I'm going to be exploring the "functor combinator style" where you identify the interface you want, associate it with a common Haskell typeclass, pick your primitives, and automatically get the ability to imbue your primitives with the structure you need.
 I've talked about this previously with:

 1. [Applicative regular
     expressions](https://blog.jle.im/entry/free-alternative-regexp.html)